Sports in the New York metropolitan area

-Sports in the New York metropolitan area have a long and distinguished history.
-New York City is home to the headquarters of the National Football League, Major League Baseball, the National Basketball Association, the National Hockey League and Major League Soccer.
+The New York metropolitan area is one of only two in the United States with more than one team in each of the "Big Four" major professional sports leagues, along with two in Major League Soccer.
+New York metropolitan area sports teams have been crowned champions of their respective leagues on 69 occasions.
+American football, baseball and basketball are the city's most-followed sports.

-The New York metropolitan area is one of only two metropolitan areas (along with Los Angeles) in the United States with more than one team in each of the country's four most popular major professional sports leagues, with nine such franchises.
-Counting these along with its two teams in Major League Soccer, the New York metropolitan area and media market is home to a total of 11 organizations competing in the five most prestigious professional sports leagues in the United States, and have been crowned champions of their respective leagues on a combined 54 occasions.
-As of 2019, five of the Metropolitan Area's nine "Big Four" franchises play their full schedules within the New York City limits.
-Baseball and football are the city's top sports followed.
+New York City is the headquarters of Major League Baseball, Major League Soccer, the National Basketball Association, the National Football League, the National Hockey League, the National Women's Soccer League, and the Women's National Basketball Association.

-In addition, Queens is host of tennis' US Open, one of the four Grand Slam tournaments.
-The New York City Marathon is the world's largest, and the 2004–2006 runnings hold the top three places in the marathons with the largest number of finishers, including 37,866 finishers in 2006.
+It hosts the US Open, one of the four Grand Slam tennis tournaments, and the New York City Marathon, the world's largest.
 The Millrose Games is an annual track and field meet whose featured event is the Wanamaker Mile.
-Boxing is also a very prominent part of the city's sporting scene, with events like the Amateur Boxing Golden Gloves being held at Madison Square Garden each year.
+Boxing is also prominent, with events like the Amateur Boxing Golden Gloves being held at Madison Square Garden each year.

-New York City hosted portions of the 1996 World Cup of Hockey and the 1998 Goodwill Games.
-The 1984 Summer Paralympics were conducted in the city as well.
+New York City hosted the 1996 World Cup of Hockey, the 1998 Goodwill Games and the 1984 Summer Paralympics.